Hong7Cong/Hong7Cong.github.io/_pages/about.md

 I am currently ECE graduate student at University of Southern California.
 I am a member of Center of AI for Heath, ISI and SAIL Lab USC under co-supvervision of Prof. Michael Pazzani and Prof. Shrikanth Narayanan.

-Previously, I spent one year at IMSC Lab - USC, under supervision of Prof. Cyrus Shahabi, for the project 'Predictive Fault in Computer Network'.
-Half year as RA at Vinuni for a project 'Compensate non-linearity in Power Amplifier for Wireless Communication'.
-Half year as signal processing engineer at Viettel High Tech.
+Previously, I spent one year at IMSC Lab - USC, under supervision of Prof. Cyrus Shahabi, main contribution for the project 'Predictive Fault in Computer Network'.
+In 2020, I spent half of the year as research assistant at Vin University in a project 'Compensate non-linearity in Power Amplifier for Wireless Communication' and half of the year doing signal processing engineer at Viettel High Tech.

 Research interest
 ======
-I'm currently interested in XAI and Computer Vision for Health.
+- Explainable AI for Health (X-rays, Fundus Images)
+- Ranking and Comparison
+- Time-series analysis
+- Foundation model for Health

-Contact me: hongn@usc.edu
+Contact me for potential research colab: hongn@usc.edu

 Personal interest
 ======